Early Life and Education of Mike Pence: A Complete Timeline

 Discover the defining moments in the early life of Mike Pence.
 From birth to education, explore key events.

-Michael Richard Pence is an American politician and lawyer who served as the 48th Vice President of the United States from 2017 to 2021 under President Donald Trump.
-A Republican, he was the 50th Governor of Indiana from 2013 to 2017.
-Prior to that, he served as a U.S. Representative for Indiana from 2001 to 2013.
+Michael Richard Pence is an American politician and lawyer.
+He was the 48th Vice President of the United States under President Donald Trump, serving from 2017 to 2021.
+A Republican, he previously served as the 50th Governor of Indiana from 2013 to 2017.
+Prior to his governorship, Pence represented Indiana in the U.S. House of Representatives from 2001 to 2013.
+His career has been marked by a consistent conservative stance on various political and social issues.

 1953: Father Received Bronze Star